modular/modular/KGEN/docs/public/programming-manual.md

 dynamic and low-ceremony way to write code, but it is a challenge for two
 reasons:

-1) Systems programmers often want to declare that a value is immutable.
+1) Systems programmers often want to declare that a value is immutable for type-safety and performance.
 2) They may want to get an error if they mistype a variable name in an assignment.

-To support this, Mojo provides scoped runtime value declarations: `let` is immutable and `var` is mutable.
+To support this, Mojo provides scoped runtime value declarations: `let` is immutable, and `var` is mutable.
 These values use lexical scoping and support name shadowing:

 ```mojo